jonasoesch/p9/paper.md

 ![energy-C](/Users/jonas/Desktop/P9/bericht/img/energy-C.png)

-The third transition focuses on the strange decline of wind energy in California after 2013.
-The second chart therefore shows the proportions of the other energy sources.
+The third transition focuses on the strange stagnation of wind energy in California after 2013.
+To find out where the focus might have shifted, the second chart shows the energy mix of California over time.
 A marked rise in solar power after 2013 implies that the state has decided to invest in this renewable instead of wind.
 The animation first highlights California and then expands it into the other sources.

 #### Energy D

 ![energy-D](/Users/jonas/Desktop/P9/bericht/img/energy-D.png)

 Finally, this transition explores one of the possible reasons for Californias decision to focus on solar energy from 2013 on.
+The second chart shows the price evolution for different energy sources.
 While wind energy has been consistently inexpensive, the price of solar power has fallen substantially over time.
 It even reached the price level of wind energy in 2013.
+Which implies that Californias focus on solar rather than wind energy might have economic reasons.
 The animation morphs the areas representing the share of different energy sources into the line showing its price evolution.

-## Design considerations
+## Experiment design

 ### Introduction